 When do I pay capital transfer tax?

-- immovable property, like housing or land;
+- immovable property, lika a home or a piece of land;

 - rights to immovable property, like building rights, ground lease rights or membership rights for cooperative flat associations;

 - shares in a public limited company (NV), private limited company (BV) or simple partnership whose assets consist mainly of immovable property.

 They way you pay capital transfer tax depends on how you became an owner.
 In most cases, you pay the capital transfer tax to a notary and the notary pays it to the Tax and Customs Administration.
 You can also declare the tax to the Tax and Customs Administration yourself.

 You do not pay capital transfer tax if:

 - you become the owner of a home through marriage or divorce;

 - you build something in or on immovable property that you own;

 - you jointly inherit immovable property with others and the immovable property is in the name of one of the heirs.